raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 - *Technical Usage:* Open Task Manager > App History > All of the data is being fetched from SRUM.
 	- Backend this information is stored in a Database.

-	- To grab its copy, we can leverage volume shadow copy
+	- To grab its copy, we can leverage volume shadow copy `vssadmin list shadows`
-	- `vssadmin list shadows`
+	- Extract Database: There is a kape target that can pull this artefact or use FTK imager.

 ### Limitations

 ### Example